-While nuts are a good-for-you snack that's rich in nutrients for humans, the protein-packed legume isn’t necessarily the safest treat for dogs.
-Though it's hard to ignore your four-legged friend's longing eyes while you're munching on nuts like walnuts, it's best to keep this particular snack to yourself--the dangers of consuming walnuts for dogs ranges from intestinal blockages and GI distress to serious conditions like pancreatitis.
+While nuts are a good-for-you snack that's rich in nutrients for humans, these tasty and protein-packed treats aren't the safest goody for your dog.
+Though it's hard to ignore your four-legged friend's longing eyes while you're munching on nuts like walnuts, it's best to keep this particular snack to yourself—the dangers of consuming walnuts for dogs ranges from intestinal blockages and GI distress to serious conditions like pancreatitis.
 Walnuts can be particularly hazardous for our pets because consuming too many walnuts can actually be as toxic to your pet as munching on a chocolate bar.

 Are Walnuts Safe for Dogs?

-If your dog happens to steal a walnut that fell of your kitchen counter, it's probably not going to hurt him.
-But the reason walnuts shouldn't be offered to your pooch is that they're susceptible to a particular type of black mold that can prove extremely toxic to canines.
+If your dog happens to steal a walnut that fell of your kitchen counter, it's probably not going to hurt it.
+But the reason walnuts shouldn't be offered to your pooch is that these nuts are susceptible to a particular type of black mold that can prove extremely toxic to canines.
 While it's not likely to occur in high-quality walnuts that you might find at the grocery store, walnuts that have been collected outdoors from trees aren't safe for pets.

 However, walnuts have a high moisture content and can thus start growing fungi at any stage (whether they're shelled or not) during their growth process, from harvest to the store shelf.
-Some fungi that can grow on walnuts produce metabolites called mycotoxins, which are considered to be carcinogenic, which others produce tremorgenic mycotoxins, which can cause tremors and seizures.
-While it's possible to boil walnuts and thoroughly dry them to remove any potential mold, it might not be worth the effort for dogs.
+Some fungi that can grow on walnuts produce metabolites called mycotoxins, which are considered to be carcinogenic, while others produce tremorgenic mycotoxins, which can cause tremors and seizures.
+While it's possible to boil walnuts and thoroughly dry them to remove any potential mold, it might not be worth the effort for dogs, as there are plenty of other treats that are safe to eat as-is.

 What Happens if Your Dog Eats Walnuts

-If your dog does accidentally ingest either a moldy walnut or black walnut, symptoms to watch out for including vomiting, tremors, and seizures, and your veterinarian will need to be contacted immediately because their condition can be fatal if left untreated.
+If your dog does accidentally ingest either a moldy walnut or black walnut, symptoms to watch out for including vomiting, tremors, and seizures, and your veterinarian will need to be contacted immediately because the condition can be fatal if left untreated, especially in a small dog, puppy, or geriatric dog.

 Are There Health Benefits of Walnuts for Dogs?

-Nuts like walnuts are full of healthy fats, protein, fiber, and vitamins and minerals, which have been proven to do everything from lower cholesterol and blood sugar to reduce blood pressure in humans.
+Tree nuts like walnuts, almonds, and hazelnuts are full of healthy fats, protein, fiber, and vitamins and minerals, which have been proven to do everything from lower cholesterol and blood sugar to reduce blood pressure in humans.
 Fresh walnuts, in particular, are packed with protein, antioxidants, and omega oils.
 But can our four-legged friends reap the same benefits?
 Experts say our canine counterparts unfortunately can't take full advantage of the health benefits of nuts.
+Their digestive systems don't handle nuts as well as ours do.

 Are Other Nuts Safe for Dogs?